 Starting as an active tropical cyclone, Hurricane Harvey hit land as a Category 4 hurricane on August 25, 2007.
-As of the largest hurricanes since 2005, Hurricane Harvey has displaced many families across South Eastern Texas.
+Of the largest hurricanes since 2005, Hurricane Harvey has displaced many families across South Eastern Texas.
 Only 5 days into the storm, this hurricane has been to blame for over 28 deaths and still climbing.
-Within this time, Houston collected a record of 30 inches of rainfall, causing areas flash flooding.
-This flash flooding caused many vehicles to be swept away in its current.
-Many brave men and women across the United States have come together to protect and save their fellow Americans with hunting, air, flat-bottom, fishing boats and more.
-Volunteers and Military together have saved hundreds of thousands of lives, and is continuing the work through the day and night.
+Within this time, Houston collected a record of 30 inches of rainfall, causing areas of flash flooding.
+This flash flooding caused many vehicles to be swept away in their current.
+Many brave men and women across the United States have come together to protect and save their fellow Americans with hunting, air, flat-bottom, fishing boats, and more.
+Volunteers and the Military together have saved hundreds of thousands of lives and are continuing the work throughout the day and night.
 There will be many weeks, months, even years until Houston is back on its feet.

 How are Hurricanes Classified?

-To stay safe in the event of a hurricane, it helps knowing what to look for and how destructive they can be.
-The category of hurricanes are classified by their wind speed and flooding.
+To stay safe in the event of a hurricane, it helps to know what to look for and how destructive they can be.
+The category of hurricanes is classified by their wind speed and flooding.

 - Category 1 has winds from 74 to 95 mph with a storm surge from 4 to 5 feet above normal.